 Having your business close to a Pokemon Gym could benefit you in more ways than you might think.
 Raid battles happen when a Gym is temporarily occupied by a Boss Pokemon.
 The Boss Pokemon could be at any number of difficulty levels and usually requires a large number of players to team up to defeat the Pokemon.

 Boss Pokemon are usually shown as an egg waiting to hatch, which takes a certain amount of time.
 Once hatched, the Pokemon will stay at the Gym until another period of time passes.
 This can be a great opportunity for your business because the set time frame allows you to be creative.
 For example, a nearby restaurant could offer half-priced discounts on appetizers while players wait for the egg to hatch or a dollar off the customer’s meal if they beat and capture the Pokemon.

 You can also capitalize on what is called an EX Raid, a battle that requires an invitation to participate.
 What better place to house an exclusive raid than your establishment?

 Pokemon Go developed Community Days, monthly live events where a particular Pokemon will be spawning more frequently for a limited time.
 This is usually an incentive for players to catch as many of that particular Pokemon as possible.
 Your business can combine Community Days with lures and incense to bring as many of that Pokemon.
 That, in turn, will pull in as many players as possible.

-Bassam Kaado contributed to the writing and reporting in this article.
+Tejas Vemprala and Bassam Kaado contributed to this article.